Afocal photography: Use with optical telescopes

 One method of afocal photography is to mount a camera with its lens attached behind the eyepiece of a Keplerian optical telescope, the combination giving the photographer a long focus lens.
 Historically afocal photography with 35 mm SLR or large format film cameras was a very difficult method of photography.
-With film cameras the bulk and mechanical shake had to be taken into consideration, with some setups employing a separate tripod for the camera (adding the complexity of setting up the camera in relationship to the eyepiece).
+With film cameras the bulk and mechanical shake had to be taken into consideration, with some setups employing a separate tripod for the camera (adding the complexity of setting up the camera in relation to the eyepiece).
 The general difficulties of focus and exposure with film cameras, along with the detailed mathematical calculations, combined with the time lag of waiting for the film to be developed, made film afocal photography challenging.

 Spotting scope with a digital camera mounted afocally using an adapter.

 Digital afocal photography

 The advent of digital single-lens reflex camera and, moreover, compact point and shoot digital cameras has made the afocal method far more popular since this type of camera is small enough to mount directly on to telescopes or other devices, is for the most part a solid state device with minimal moving parts, has auto focus, has auto exposure adjustment, has some capacity for time exposure, usually has a zoom mechanism to crop vignetting, and has a digital viewframe that allows the user to see the image hitting the viewing plane.
 Couplers and other devices for mounting digital cameras afocally are commercially available.
 Simply holding the camera up to the eyepiece and snapping a picture can obtain usable results.
 Most popular types of consumer digital cameras have non-removable lenses so afocal photography is also the only method available for these types of cameras.

 An afocal astrophotograph of the total solar eclipse of April 8, 2024, taken with an Asus ZenFone 9 and a Celestron C5+ through a 32 mm Plössl eyepiece.